lifeparticle/binarytree/README.md

 Code: The code in this project is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 Logo: The project logo is copyrighted and may not be used without explicit permission.

+Hero Image: The project hero image is copyrighted and may not be used without explicit permission.